Fatimid conquest of Egypt: Treatment of the Ikhshidid troops

 Already in 969, Jawhar accepted the submission of fourteen leaders of the Ikhshidiyya and the Kafuriyya, with some 5,000–6,000 of their men; the commanders were arrested and the troops disarmed.
 The properties of the Ikhshidid troops, commanders and rank-and-file alike, were also systematically confiscated by the new regime.

 The Fatimids distrusted the loyalty of the former Ikhshidid troops and refused to incorporate them as regulars into their army.
 Exceptionally, some former Ikhshidid commanders were employed in the early years of the new regime to suppress revolts in Egypt due to their superior local knowledge.
-The disbanded rank-and-file soldiers on the other hand were exploited as a "reservoir of fighting manpower" (Lev) for emergencies, especially since they were deprived of any other means of livelihood.
-Many were recruited to confront the Qarmatian invasion in 971, but after the Qarmatian invasion was repulsed, Jawhar arrested 900 of them, who were not released until they were recruited against a second Qarmatian invasion in 974.
+The disbanded rank-and-file soldiers on the other hand were exploited as a manpower reserve for emergencies, especially since they were deprived of any other means of livelihood.
+Many were recruited to confront the Qarmatian invasion in 971, but after it was repulsed, Jawhar arrested 900 of them, who were not released until they were recruited against a second Qarmatian invasion in 974.
 Former Ikhshidid troops were recruited to shore up the Fatimid military following heavy defeats as late as 981.
 Many more Ikhshidid troops, who had fled Egypt, joined the Qarmatians instead.

 Domestic administration and reforms

 In his domestic policies, Jawhar had to be careful to avoid creating resentment among the local elites, and to ensure the continuation of an orderly administration.
 As a result, he largely left the experienced personnel from the previous regime in place: Ibn al-Furat remained in office as vizier, as did the chief qāḍī and the chief preacher, as well as the heads of the administrative bureaux; Jawhar merely appointed a Kutama supervisor to keep them in line.
 Jawhar also set up weekly sessions to hear grievances (maẓālim), certain taxes were abolished, and properties illegally confiscated by the treasury were returned to their owners.
+Pursuant to the promises in his amān, Jawhar also established a new mint in Fustat, which minted gold dinars of high quality; so high, in fact, that the Egyptians preferred to hoard rather than use them.
+Jawhar tried to regulate the conversion rate between the new Fatimid dinars and the old, debased, Abbasid coinage, but largely failed to do so, and caused widespread resentment when he set the Abbasid dinar at an artificially low conversion rate to drive it out of circulation.
+The issue remained unresolved until al-Mu'izz arrived in Egypt with large quantities of gold bullion; only then did the Fatimid dinars prevail in the Egyptian market.